 Director of Undergraduate Studies; Professor of Instruction

-My research interests include the role of gesture in cognition and communication and issues in memory development.
+My primary current research interest is student technology use in the classroom and its impact on learning.
+My research interests also include the role of gesture in cognition and communication and issues in memory development.
 I am primarily interested in the use of gesture by both interviewers and witnesses in forensic interviews, and the type of functions that gesture may serve in this situation.
-I also study the role of gesture in cognitive development and problem solving.
+I have also studied the role of gesture in cognitive development and problem solving.

 Broaders, S.C., Wagner Cook, S., Mitchell, Z., & Goldin-Meadow, S. (2007).
 Making children gesture reveals implicit knowledge and leads to learning.
 Journal of Experimental Psychology: General, 136 (4), 539-550.